There’s a particular kind of relief that comes from finding the right person for the job.

 That range is actually good news for you.
 It means there are options in just about every price bracket.
 You don’t have to compromise on what matters most because of cost alone.
 But it also means cost shouldn’t be your only filter.
 What do you actually value for your wedding?
 Start there.

-When you’re exploring vendors and their services, check where each one ranks against your priorities — or better yet, against your Must-Have List.
+When you’re exploring vendors and their services, check where each one ranks against your priorities — or better yet, against your must-have list.
 That list becomes your compass here.
+If you haven’t created yours yet, we wrote about how to do that here.

 We all start somewhere, and some people are naturally talented from the beginning.
-I’ve seen emerging artisans produce beautiful work at a fraction of what an established vendor charges.
+We’ve seen emerging artisans produce beautiful work at a fraction of what an established vendor charges.
 If you like what you see from someone newer, ask questions.
 Understand their experience.
-Make sure you’re comfortable with where they are for the role you’d be trusting them with.
+Make sure you’re comfortable with where they are for the role you’ll be trusting them with.

 Be honest with yourself about what will put you at ease.
 Talent and customer service are two very different things.
 A vendor who’s been in business longer has usually refined their process — but not always.
 There’s no universal right or wrong here.
 It’s about what aligns with your vision and your comfort level.